coolaj86/bookmarkleteer/README.md

 Sites like Facebook, Twitter, etc are using the new "HTML5" Security Policy headers that disallow dynamically loaded bookmarklets (and maybe bookmarklets altogether).

+You can get around some of the remote script restrictions by loading the script as text and putting it into a script tag via the bookmarklet rather than a script with an src.